danielvalentin/kohanauserauth/README.md

 # Kohana User Auth

-My take on a User auth system for Kohana.
+My take on a user-auth system for Kohana.
+Improvements are welcome

 ## Dependencies:
 This module depends on a couple other Kohana modules to be installed and activated in your bootstrap.php: